 Had programs, but no longer

-Egypt flirted with nuclear weapons in The '60s (Tom Lehrer wasn't entirely joking), but the project was always halfhearted and was completely abandoned by 1980.
+Egypt flirted with nuclear weapons in The '60s (Tom Lehrer wasn't entirely joking), but the project was always half-hearted, and it was completely abandoned by 1980.
 Egypt does have a peaceful civilian nuclear program, which has been gathering steam of late and has drawn some extra attention after the Revolution of 2011, but as long as Israel doesn't officially declare its weapons, Egypt will almost certainly make no attempt to weaponize its program.

-Germany – Atomwaffen Nicht Einsatzbereit!
+Germany – Atomwaffen nicht einsatzbereit!

 In the 1980's, the Iraqis did have a nuclear program which went through two phases.
-The first 'phase' began some time in the 1970s was based around the Osirak Reactor, which was thoroughly dismantled by the Israeli Air Force before it could get very far.
-From here, the second phase was a somewhat more distributed project based around uranium enrichment.
+The first "phase" began some time in the 1970s was based around the Osirak Reactor, which was dismantled with extreme prejudice by the Israeli Air Force before it could get very far.
+From there, the second phase was a somewhat more distributed project based around uranium enrichment.
 Then the Gulf War happened and the program was utterly demolished by American air strikes.
 After that war, the program never amounted to anything more than, in the words of one military analyst, "a bunch of papers buried in a physicist's backyard."

 Sweden – Extra Neutral Neutrons

 Despite the country not having been at war since 1814, Sweden started a covert nuclear weapons program after WWII.
 It was effectively abandoned in the late 1960s and put on budgetary life support, but it was only officially abandoned in 1972 in favor of development of the Saab 37 Viggen.
-The reasoning behind Sweden's program was maintenance of its neutrality: since Sweden declined to join NATO, it could not expect to fall under the American military and nuclear umbrella.
+The reasoning behind Sweden's program was maintenance of its neutrality; since Sweden declined to join NATO, it could not expect to fall under the American military and nuclear umbrella.
 A Swedish Bomb would have probably been an effective deterrent to the Soviet Union trying to involve Stockholm in the Cold War.

 Yugoslavia - Balkanuclearization

 This is a technical term referring to the ability to quickly build a nuclear weapon.
 It generally means that the country in question has all of the know-how needed to build a weapon and most if not all of the infrastructure, but have not for whatever reason actually built a weapon yet.
 Fortunately (or unfortunately), building a bomb is not easy and is in fact almost literally rocket science (delivery systems, my dear boy!).
 Experience has shown that a country needs:

 - Good management.
 As we've learned over time, these projects cannot be subject to political timetables or coercion.
 Scientists and engineers need to be given the freedom to make mistakes in the lab, if you want avoid mistakes while actually building the things.
 Best case, the device won't work; worst case, you kill a lot of people by accident.

-- Israel lucked out that they got information from Jewish scientists who had worked on the Manhattan project (many of whom remember had escaped Hitler's Germany and then Europe — this is the source of the Herr Doktor stereotype.)
+- Israel lucked out that they got information from Jewish scientists who had worked on the Manhattan Project (many of whom remember had escaped Hitler's Germany and then Europe — this is the source of the Herr Doktor stereotype).
 They also had assistance from France, who was their main military supplier and a close ally in the 1950s and 1960s.note Finally, Israeli industrial infrastructure and management techniques were well-developed pre-independence.
 Being a democracy and the strategic situation helped, as well; the propaganda value of having a bomb was lessened by the fact that Israel's leaders were/are elected politicians, not megalomaniac autocrats, and their situation required that the bombs be an open secret rather than something to boast about.

 - Both India and Pakistan had scientists who had worked on the Manhattan Project (see a pattern?) as part of British India, and also the later British effort to develop an independent nuclear deterrent.
 The both had by the 1970's the industrial base and the monies to fund it.
 Relatively good administration was inherited from Britain as well.